allanmcinnes/CSP-CTL-model-checker/README.md

 states then the model satisifes the spec, and the corresponding FDR assertion will succeed.

-See Huth and Ryan, "Logic in Computer Science" for details of the algorithm (http://www.cs.bham.ac.uk/research/lics/)
+See Huth and Ryan, *Logic in Computer Science*, for details of the algorithm (http://www.cs.bham.ac.uk/research/lics/)

 I've included an example model, and several example specifications, to